Palestinian Return Centre: International recognition

+In 2010, Israel designated the PRC as an unlawful organization, stating they promote Hamas' agenda in Europe and directly coordinate Hamas leadership in Gaza and the Gulf states.

-On 1 June 2015 the Palestinian Return Centre was among the 10 groups recommended by the UN Committee on Non-Governmental Organizations for special consultative status with the Economic and Social Council.
-The PRC obtained special consultative status with 12 votes in favour, 3 against (Israel, United States and Uruguay) and 3 abstentions (Greece, India, Russian Federation) and one absent member (Burundi).
+On 1 June 2015, the Palestinian Return Centre was among 10 groups recommended by the UN Committee on Non-Governmental Organizations for special consultative status with the Economic and Social Council.
+The PRC obtained special consultative status with 12 votes in favour, 3 against (Israel, United States and Uruguay), 3 abstentions (Greece, India, Russian Federation), and one absent member (Burundi).

-In July 2015, and despite Israel’s objection, the UN Economic and Social Council (ECOSOC) approved the recommendation.
+In July 2015, and despite Israel's objection, the UN Economic and Social Council (ECOSOC) approved the recommendation.

+PRC co-founder, Majed al-Zeer, was designated as a "senior Hamas representative in Germany" by the U.S. Department of Treasury's Office of Foreign Assets Control (OFAC) in October 2024.